ASVAB Practice Test Free

 Next up is Electronics Information.
 Very similar to Mechanical Comprehension – it encompasses the electricity portion of physics in the ASVAB test.
 Concepts, knowledge, tools, and calculations must be performed in this section.

-ASVAB Electronics Information
+ASVAB Electronics Information Sample Questions

-19. Electronics Information - Sample Question
+ASVAB Electronics Information Question 1

-B. From the positive to the negative terminal
+The correct answer is B: From the positive to the negative terminal

 Conventional current is designed to flow in the same direction as positive charges.
 In metals, where the charge carriers (electrons) are negative, conventional current flows in the opposite direction of the electrons.
 In conductors, where the charge carriers are positive, conventional current flows in the same direction as charge carriers.